yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-region.md

 The application is expected to have the following characteristics based on its deployment configuration:

 - Global consistency on writes, which would cause higher latencies in order to replicate data across multiple geographic regions.
-- Low latency reads from the nearest data center, which offers timeline consistency (similar to xCluster replication).
+- Low latency reads from the nearest data center, which offers timeline consistency (similar to asynchronous replication).

 You can verify this by navigating to **Metrics** and checking the overall performance of the application.